ephraimkunz/NYTChinese/README.md

 # NYTChinese
-Extract top articles from Chinese NYT and create lists of words for practice
+Extract top articles from Chinese NYT and create lists of words for practice.
+Everything is running on Python3.

 TODO:
 - [ ] Get ChineseWordExtractor running.